-The Internet of Healthcare Things (IoHT) encompasses connected devices and wearable technologies that enable organizations to provide mobile healthcare and monitoring, biometric data collection, improved patient data management and real-time access to Electronic Health Records (EHRs).
+The Internet of Things (IoT) encompasses connected devices and wearable technologies that enable healthcare organizations to provide mobile care and monitoring, biometric data collection, improved patient data management and real-time access to Electronic Health Records (EHRs).

-While many hospitals and clinics are just starting to get their toes wet with IoHT technology solutions, others are taking their mobile workforce to the next level.
+While many hospitals and clinics are just starting to get their toes wet with IoT technology, others are taking their mobile workforce to the next level.
 Integrated solutions that connect healthcare workers to each other, their patients, EHR systems and partner organizations are enabling healthcare providers to transform patient care and streamline processes.

 A couple of years on the heels of that, the health system developed Geisinger in Motion as part of a large-scale initiative to mobilize its workforce, unify communications between patients and their health teams, and extend services beyond the borders of a brick-and-mortar facility.
 The program includes a patient portal, patient mobile technology, clinician smart devices and a provider portal.